Go to Blazes (1962 film): Plot

 Failure only makes them more determined, and they decide they need to be more professional so they can pass as trained firemen, their obvious incompetence at the flooded flat having ruined their plans.
-An acquaintance, (mad professor) "Arson Eddie" (Robert Morley), is unwilling to help them because he is devoted to arson - the creation of the "sacred flame".
+An acquaintance, (mad professor) "Arson Eddie", is unwilling to help them because he is devoted to arson – the creation of the "sacred flame".
 He knows all there is to know about starting fires, but next to nothing about putting them out.

-A chance conversation heard outside a fire station puts them onto Withers (Dennis Price), a fire chief dismissed from the service for arson, theft and conduct unbecoming.
+A chance conversation heard outside a fire station puts them onto Withers, a fire chief dismissed from the service for arson, theft and conduct unbecoming.
 He is persuaded to train them in exchange for a share in the proceeds of a bank job.

 Chantal's salon is next to a bank and they decide a fire in her basement would be a suitable ruse to put them conveniently close to the bank.
 They return to Arson Eddie for a fire-raising scheme.
 Chantal has a meeting with her boss, Madame Colette, who reveals the business is in financial difficulty but the dress collection is insured for £20,000.
 "Blimey" she says, revealing her true cockney accent, before reverting to her faux French.
 Arson Eddie visits the dress shop, claiming to be a potential client, "Mr Mountbatten".
 He is enchanted by the women and is continually thwarted in his attempts to start a fire.
 However, Madame Colette sets fire to the curtains as part of her own plan.

 The bank robbery takes place from the basement but the fire above is very real and the real fire brigade arrives.
 The thieves escape with a fire hose stuffed with banknotes.
 Colette and Chantal are surprised when they spot Harry and "Mr Mountbatten" on the fire engine in their firemen's uniforms.
-A policeman (David Lodge) overhears and gives chase.
+A policeman overhears and gives chase.

 As the robbers make their getaway, they are flagged down by two young girls whose treehouse is on fire, and once more they are required to join in the fighting of a real fire.
 Undeterred, well equipped and, above all, well trained, they join in.

 Unfortunately for them, Alfie attaches the wrong hose to the pump and covers the scene of the fire with the stolen money instead of water.